-Henderson (1991) said lack of employment and inadequate financial fund may result into poverty whereby this in turn may lead to the poverty in such away that individual can not afford the expenses that incurring during schooling.
+Lack of employment and inadequate financial fund may result into poverty whereby this in turn may lead to the poverty in such a way that individual cannot afford the expenses that they incurre during schooling.

-Illiteracy lead to the poverty because most illiteracy people suffering consequence from poverty by being not value education to themselves and their generation.
+Illiteracy leads to the poverty because most illiteracy people suffering consequence from poverty by being not value education to themselves and their generation.
 This lead to the poverty because most jobs needs literacy for understanding how to undergo certain particular activities.